satmeerbains/NFL-Injury-Analysis/README.md

 The goal of this project is to investigate the relationship between the playing surface and the injury and performance of National Football League (NFL) athletes and to examine factors that may contribute to lower extremity injuries.
 In the NFL, 12 stadiums have fields with synthetic turf.

 ## 2. Exploratory Data Analysis (EDA)
-This section focuses on understanding the structure, quality, and scope of the data three datasets -
+This section focused on understanding the structure, quality, and scope of three datasets -
 * Injury Record: The injury record file in .csv format contains information on 105 lower-limb injuries that occurred during regular season games over the two seasons.
 Injuries can be linked to specific records in a player history using the PlayerKey, GameID, and PlayKey fields.

 * Play List: – The play list file contains the details for the 267,005 player-plays that make up the dataset.
 Each play is indexed by PlayerKey, GameID, and PlayKey fields.
 Details about the game and play include the player’s assigned roster position, stadium type, field type, weather, play type, position for the play, and position group.